-- 18.1 The secured obligation can be any obligation or liability of any kind of any person.
+- The secured obligation can be any obligation or liability of any kind of any person.
 It can be an obligation to pay money, but it does not have to be.
 It can be present, future or contingent.
-It does not have to be owed by the chargor. - 18.2 The identity and extent of the secured obligation depends on the objective intention of the chargor (see part 1). - 18.3 The scope of the secured obligation must be capable of being identified when the charge comes to be enforced.
-It is not necessary to identify it at an earlier stage. - 18.4 For example, a secured obligation may include a liability to pay all money from time to time owing: - (a) to a particular person or class of persons; or - (b) under a particular agreement or class of agreements.
+It - 18.1 The secured obligation does not have to be owed by the chargor.
+Nor does it have to be owed to the chargee. - 18.2 The identity and extent of the secured obligation depends on the objective intention of the chargor (see part 1). - 18.3 The scope of the secured obligation must be capable of being identified charge instrument must identify the secured obligation.
+What this requires is that, when the charge comes to be enforced in relation to a particular obligation or liability, it is possible to establish whether or not that obligation or liability falls within the scope of the secured obligation described in the charge instrument.
+It is not necessary to identify it do so at anany earlier stage. - 18.4 For example, a secured obligation may include a liability to pay all money from time to time owing: - (a) to a particular person or class of persons; or - (b) under a particular agreement or class of agreements.